-4. The CICE student will acquire a basic knowledge relevant to styling hair.
+4. The CICE student will continue to acquire intermediate knowledge relevant to styling hair.

 - List several of the elements of good design - List the different facial types - Describe the different combs, brushes, rollers, and clips - Describe how to make a part in the hair - Describe how to find the natural part in the hair - 5.
-The CICE student will develop an emerging knowledge of the application of colour to the hair.
+The CICE student will acquire the intermediate knowledge necessary to be able to assist and perform the application of colour to the hair.

 - List the steps in scalp analysis - Explain how to prepare a client for application of hair colour - Explain the steps involved in performing a strand test - Describe how to interpret the results of the strand test - Define the terms related to hair: texture, condition, porosity - Identify and describe the uses of 2-3 colour categories - 6.
-The CICE student will develop an emerging knowledge of the methods used to lighten and tone hair.
+The CICE student will acquire an intermediate knowledge of the methods used to lighten and tone hair.

 - Describe the theory of double process colour - Identify the stages of decolourization - Identify the tonal value within a toning colour - Identify the chemical composition of the products - Describe the chemical action of the products on the hair - Identify the methods for highlighting hair - 7.
-The CICE student will be able to describe the basic elements involved in performing a permanent wave, with assistance.
+The CICE student will describe the key elements involved in performing a permanent wave.